 After you've created your VSM, you'll have a clear understanding of where waste is occurring, and you'll have a vision for what your future VSM will look like.

-it's important to have a specific idea of what to map.
+It's important to have a specific idea of what to map.
 If you're a company that solely manufactures one product or family of products, you can focus on the entire process, but if you're a larger operation with many different products, it might be best to narrow the scope of the VSM and take smaller bites.

 Create Value Stream Mapping (VSM) Key

-How to Find Waste in Production
+Analyze the Current State VSM and Find Waste in Production

 - Excessive Inventory